asreview/asreview/DEVELOPMENT.md

 	cd asreview/webapp
 	npm install

 The user interface is written in [React][2].
 First, start a development server with npm.
-This serves is used for React development.
+This server is used for React development.

 	npm start